LPD Non-Revenue Equipment

 caboose01500 This is an Atlas model of caboose 01500.
 I added roofwalks and built accurate end-ladder details.
 Evidently the cupolas sit too low on the Atlas model to be 100% accurate for the D&RGW, but I decided to live with it.

 DRGW01453 Proto West caboose model of one of Rio Grande’s riveted-body cabooses (No. 01453).
-I dressed this one in the all-black scheme and have weathered it extensively (although honestly I’m not happy with the weathering and might re-do it someday).
+I dressed this one in the all-black scheme and have weathered it extensively (although I wasn’t happy with the weathering and re-did it later).
 I have more of these kits but they’re not a trivial undertaking to build.

 I intend to add some UP MOW stuff as time and energy permit (translation: don’t hold your breath!).
 I really enjoy the non-revenue scene.
 If you’re in the planning stage of a layout, be sure to include some house tracks where you can park this kind of equipment.
 I should have done more.